BayraktarLab/cell2location/README.md

 ## Configure your own conda environment

-1. Installation of dependecies and configuring environment (Method 1 and Method 2)
+1. Installation of dependecies and configuring environment (Method 1 (preferred) and Method 2)
 2. Installation of cell2location

 Prior to installing cell2location package you need to install miniconda and create a conda environment containing pymc3 and theano ready for use on GPU.
 Follow the steps below: